acroucher/PyTOUGH/doc/source/mulformat.rst

 Naming conventions and atmosphere types
 ---------------------------------------

-The grid block naming convention and atmosphere type used in a MULgraph geometry file are both integers which can be given the value 0, 1 or 2.
+The grid block naming convention and atmosphere type used in a MULgraph geometry file are both integers and can be given values in the range 0 -- 3 and 0 -- 2 respectively.
 The meanings of these values are shown in the tables below.

 Note that the grid nodes (vertices) are also named according to the column part of the block naming convention.
 If naming nodes, columns or